mpenning/ciscoconfparse2/sphinx-doc/cli.rst

    $ ccp child -a 'router bgp,address-family,default-information' conf/path/or/file/glob.conf

-The output will be:
+The last child will be printed, and you should see:

 .. code-block:: none

    Syntax      : ios
    Returing    : child text
-   Ouput as    : raw_text
+   Output as   : raw_text
      parent: router bgp
+     child : address-family
+     child : default-information
    ---------- file: conf/path/or/file/glob.conf ----------
    default-information originate